+Condition:

-Condition: The "Report Card for Employment and Training Programs" for the fiscal year ended June 30, 2003, is dated March 2004.
-The Connecticut Employment and Training Commission (CETC) changed the format of the report from a three year to a five year trend analysis.
-No report was issued for the transition fiscal year ended June 30, 2004.
-The reports for the fiscal years ended June 30, 2005 and 2006, were issued in March 2006 and May 2007, respectively.
+The "Report Card for Employment and Training Programs" for the fiscal years ended June 30, 2006 and 2007, are dated June 19, 2007 and June 23, 2008, respectively.
 Similar delays in reporting were noted during the prior audit.

 The Office of Workforce Competitiveness has sought to resolve the conflict between the statutory requirements and the programmatic reporting requirements by requesting a technical change to the statute.
 The requested change which has not yet been made would result in the Report Card being due by April 1st of the following year.